GraceLead/remember_the_setup/README.md

 ## Prerequisites

-The officially recommended production installation requires the following stack:
+The officially recommended production installation for Ghost requires the following stack:

 * Ubuntu 18.04
 * NGINX (minimum of 1.9.5 for SSL)